seanlikesred/flask-sheets-template-2024/README.md

 ## Testing

-We will use a separate Google Sheet "test document" to use during testing.
+We will use a separate Google Sheet document to use during testing.
 This keeps development data seprate from test data, and allows for experimentation when testing.

-To setup the test document:
+To setup the test document, follow a modified version of the Google Sheets Database Setup:
-  1. Create a new Google Sheet document, and note its identifier.
+  1. Create a copy of the Google Sheet document you setup via the Google Sheets Database Setup (including the "products" and "orders" sheet with the proper column identifiers)
+  2. Share this document with your service account's email address, giving it "Editor" priviges.
-  2. Set this test document identifier as the environment variable `GOOGLE_SHEETS_TEST_DOCUMENT_ID`, via the ".env" file.
+  3. Note the document's identifier from the URL bar, and set it as an environment variable called `GOOGLE_SHEETS_TEST_DOCUMENT_ID`, by adding this environment variable to the ".env" file.

-  3. Inside the test document, set up all the normal sheets that the app uses (products, orders, etc.).
+After the test document has been setup, you should be able to run tests.

 Running tests: